Practical retirement planning really only has four components - your health, your finances, family & friends and your zest for living.

 For many of us the 1950s idea of an idle retirement - fishing and golfing - has now been replaced by the desire to do what we truly want to do, whatever and wherever that is.
 This particularly so if you are planning to retire abroad, but of course you can be remote from family and friends even if you retire within the United States.

 Personally, that could be travelling, or mentoring micro business startups, and perhaps collecting the grandchildren from school.
 And I'm happy to share with you my own plan.

 Obviously we're all going to need extra income, but that's not why I advocate working as long as you desire - such social activities have positive health impacts.
 We all need to plan for health care and other costs associated with ageing, and then we all should be open to a phased move into retirement (whatever that means today) which includes learning new skills and sharing time with an extended network of family and friends.

-So looking forward into those years after age 65, the four pillars we need to focus on are
+So looking forward into those years after age 65, the four pillars we need to focus on for any success with practical retirement planning are

 And I fully endorse the approach of Professor Robert Reich, of the University of California at Berkeley.
 He says "most Americans believe that their retirement years with resemble Club Med with on-site health facilities.
 Snorkeling in the morning and extra oxygen in the afternoon.
 But no-one can afford it because they haven't saved enough".